DelinM/DelinM/README.md

 - 🎢 I love coding!
 From web scraping to frontend design.
 From machine learning to database construction.
 I've done it all.
 - ✈️ My scripts save my employer over $20K per year!
 - ♥️ My favourite programming language is Python.
 I lead a coding initative team now!
-- 🎶 I learn to improve my coding skills everyday.
+- 🎶 I improve my coding skills everyday.
 I want everyone benefit from my scripts!
 - 🔭 Every week, I will be developing a coding solution/example to simply your daily business process.